Blog

 People on an open-top bus tour in a city with historic buildings and a view of a large dome in the background.

-6. Budget travelers
+7. Budget travelers

 • Basic but well-maintained facilities

-• Transparent rates and low (or no) fees, and definitely no surprise fees
+• Transparent rates with no surprise fees

 What hotels can do: